 Too many commitments and callings and desires and obligations.

 As hard as I try to keep a sane pace of life, chaos can unknowingly become the norm, making it difficult to keep up with even basic tasks.

 Throw in a clingy teething toddler, a budget that seems to be running on fumes and work that’s always behind, requiring yet another late night – it’s a recipe for overwhelming anxiety.

 This post likely contains affiliate links.
 Please see our disclosure for more info.

 Maybe this sounds familiar to you.
 If you’re a mom in the 21st century, it might be a more common feeling than you’d like to admit.

-As I’ve said before, I truly believe there’s no such thing as a perfect balance.
+As I’ve shared before, I truly believe there’s no such thing as a perfect balance.
 It really is a matter of learning to balance a little better, day by day.

-And though I sing the praises of showing ourselves grace as parents, sometimes I forget this key ingredient.
+And though I sing the praises of showing ourselves grace as parents, sometimes I forget this key ingredient to NOT being overwhelmed.

 I am human.
 I can know all the right things to do, I can know what the Bible says about worry and how to handle it (Phillipians 4:6-7) – but I need a constant reminder of it.